dennisfrancis/ClusterRows/README.md

 The project is under heavy development, but is usable.
 Whole of the project was written from scratch and it does not depend on any Machine Learning or Linear Algebra library.
 Full source code is made available under [GPL3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
 If you are interested in understanding how to build LibreOffice extensions like this, I have a blog for that at [https://niocs.github.io/LOBook/extensions/index.html](https://niocs.github.io/LOBook/extensions/index.html).

-A major issue is that the prebuilt extension (.oxt file) supports only modern GNU/Linux 64 bit systems comparable to Fedora 24.
+A major issue is that the prebuilt extension (.oxt file) supports only modern GNU/Linux 64 bit systems comparable to Ubuntu 20.04+.
 However support for MS Windows and MacOSX is planned.
 Another caveat is that for the extension to work, at least 10 samples(rows) are needed in the table.

 ## Sample usage of the extension
 In `testdocs` directory there is a spreadsheet file called `three-clusters.ods`.
 In that file there is a dataset artificially created from a 3-cluster Gausian mixture model in the range `A1:C301`.